+1. routine foot care.
+Examples include the cutting or removal of corns and calluses.

-- routine foot care, except when needed for severe systemic disease or preventive foot care for Covered Persons with diabetes for which Benefits are provided as described under Diabetes Services in Section 6, Additional Coverage Details.
-Routine foot care services that are not covered include: - cutting or removal of corns and calluses; - nail trimming or cutting; and - debriding (removal of dead skin or underlying tissue); - 2. hygienic and preventive maintenance foot care.
-Examples include: - cleaning and soaking the feet; - applying skin creams in order to maintain skin tone; and - other services that are performed when there is not a localized Sickness, Injury or symptom involving the foot;
+This exclusion does not apply to preventive foot care for Covered Persons with diabetes for which Benefits are provided as described under Diabetes Services in Section 6, Additional Coverage Details.

+- 2. nail trimming, cutting, or debriding (removal of dead skin or underlying tissue); - 3. hygienic and preventive maintenance foot care.
+Examples include: - cleaning and soaking the feet; - applying skin creams in order to maintain skin tone.